College Catalog: Center for the Global Learner

 English for Academic Purposes

 Durham Tech offers Public Service and Medical Interpreting certificate and diploma programs to prepare students to work as paraprofessional interpreters via a combination of evening seated, hybrid, and online classes.
-Prerequisites and plans of study can be found at the Interpretation Programs web page.
+Prerequisites and plans of study can be found on the Interpretation program pages.

 International Student Services

 International Student Services provides admissions guidance for all non-US citizens in areas of international educational credentials, residency assessment for tuition for the few community college exceptions outside of RDS, immigration and visa status verification, and general support services to help students enroll in Durham Tech programs.
-Please visit the International Student Services web page for more information for the application process for non-citizens as well as requirements for current F-1 (student visa) students.
+Please review the admission steps for more information about the application process for non-citizens as well as requirements for current F-1 (student visa) students.

 Durham Tech facilitates several study/travel abroad programs for students to learn about and experience a different culture.
 Some programs may be led by Durham Tech faculty, while others are identified through individual student interest.
-More information can be found on the CGL’s study/travel abroad section.
+More information can be found on the CGL Study/Travel Abroad section.